Skip to main content

 Throughout his service in Congress, Costa has secured millions to repair critical water infrastructure and improve water storage capacity.
 Most notably, he was instrumental in enacting the Infrastructure Investment and Jobs Act, and securing over $250 million to improve water storage in the San Joaquin Valley, including:

-• $82 million for the Los Vaqueros Reservoir Expansion Project would add 115,000 acre-feet of additional water.
+• $92 million for the Los Vaqueros Reservoir Expansion Project, which would add 115,000 acre-feet of additional water.

 • $30 million for the Sites Reservoir Project to pursue off-stream storage capacity of up to 1.5 million acre-feet of additional water.